ckan/ckan/doc/configuration.rst

  solr_url = http://solr.okfn.org:8983/solr

 This configures the Solr server used for search.
-The SOLR schema must be the one in ``ckan/config/schema.xml``.
+The SOLR schema must be one of the ones in ``ckan/config/solr`` (generally the last one).

 Optionally, ``solr_user`` and ``solr_password`` can also be passed along to specify HTTP Basic authentication details for all Solr requests.